 If you’re comfortable with hospital corners, this can become your default approach to making your bed in the morning.
 Consider clipping the blankets to the bed if you find them too restrictive.

 Another popular approach is using clips to keep blankets on a bed.
 A hardware store or furniture supplier specializing in bedding supplies will stock bedding straps, also known as blanket suspenders.

-You can use these additions to clip each corner of a blanket to your headboard or the frame of your bed.
-These clips can be adjusted to fit your needs and be removed when you need to wash your sheets.
+These additions can be used to clip each corner of a blanket to your headboard or the frame of your bed.
+The clips can be adjusted to fit your needs and removed when you need to wash your sheets.

 If you don’t mind some restrictions in your sleeping arrangements, apply the clips diagonally across your bed to hold the blanket in place.
 If you find this uncomfortable, use the clip at the bottom of the bed.

 If you’re moving around in bed, you may kick, drag, or knock your blankets off.

 If you’ve been informed that you’re prone to kicking out, flailing your arms, and rolling over in bed, consider focusing your attention on your movements.

 You must determine why you’re so active in your sleep.
 We have already discussed the impact of uncomfortably high temperatures in a bedroom, but other considerations include:

 - Are you affected by vivid dreams and nightmares, potentially inspired by an inappropriate diet?

 - Is a new bed that you haven’t yet adapted to, or an old mattress that’s no longer fit for purpose, causing your back and muscle pain?